 Zipline Tour: 2.5 hours

-Teddy’s Lookout, located on the back mountain of seaside town Lorne, the lookout overlooks the winding coastal road at the foot of hills along Great Ocean Road.
-A blend of dark blue and turquoise ocean waters makes it a fantastic photo spot at all times.
-A stone’s throw away, at the side of the viewing platform, you will sight the surrounding mountains densely covered by lush Victorian rainforest.
+Teddy’s Lookout is located on the back mountain of Lorne.
+The lookout overlooks the winding coastal Great Ocean Road road at the foot of hill.
+A miraculous combination of deep blue and turquoise ocean waters make it a fantastic photo spot under the sun.
+A stone’s throw away, at the side of the viewing platform, you will see rolling mountains densely covered by lush Victorian rainforest.

 Recommended Time: 5-10 minutes

-Bay of Island is located further down Great Ocean Road, a relatively smaller crowd pays a visit here, but it does not comprise a tad on the splendour of Great Ocean Road. the two viewing areas offer 270 degree panorama of towering limestone stacks and sheer cliffs in the cerulean Southern Ocean, enjoy the spectacular ocean views and cool breeze on Great Ocean Road.
+Bay of Islands is the furtherest attraction on Great Ocean Road 2-day private tour.
+Unlike the main attractions, only few visitors reach thus far.
+The two viewing areas offer 270 degree panorama of towering limestone stacks and sheer cliffs in the cerulean Southern Ocean, admire the spectacular ocean views and cool sea breeze.

-Great Ocean Road is located on the south west of Melbourne.
-It is ranked as one of the best ocean drives both in Australia and in the world.
-Built by returned World War I veterans in early 1900s.
-Great Ocean Road is one of the must-sees in Australia.
-It offers a diverse scenery along the journey, from magnificent coastal ocean views, lush Victorian rainforest to restful stopover towns, such as: Lorne and Apollo Bay which provide local residents and tourists with communal beach and other amenities, these towns also hold various festivals throughout the year, e.g. Great Ocean Road marathon.
+Great Ocean Road is ranked as one of the best ocean drives in the world.
+Built by returned World War I soldiers in early 1900s, it is one of the must-sees in Australia.
+Great Ocean Road 2-day tour offers diverse scenery along the journey, from magnificent coastal ocean views, lush Victorian rainforest to peaceful seaside towns.

-Towards end of the Great Ocean Road, come to admire the splendid “natural sculptures” – Twelves Apostles, Loch Ard Gorge and London Bridge limestone stack formations.
-Indulge in the breathtaking views and refreshing breeze, merge with the gorgeous Australian nature.
+Come to admire the splendid “natural sculptures” – Twelves Apostles, Loch Ard Gorge, The Arch, The Grotto and London Bridge limestone stack formations.
+Indulge in the breathtaking views and refreshing breeze, immerse yourself in the gorgeous Australian nature.